usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 **Agency:**

 - Implement policies and procedures to govern how to update IoT device and related systems malicious code protection mechanisms whenever new releases are available, in accordance with organizational configuration management policy and procedures.
+Code protection mechanisms can include both signature-based detection and non-signature based detection mechanisms.
 - Require the appropriate roles to subscribe to available notifications for anti-malware updates from the manufacturer or the software provider, as appropriate.

 ## Policies and procedures govern malicious code protection configurations.